-These Statement of Accounts clearly demonstrate Hillingdon's commitment to putting its residents first, which has led to improved services, no cuts or reductions to frontline services and general balances being increased to over £41m, this increased resilience means Hillingdon is in a strong position to meet the ongoing challenges of government funding constraints and growing demand.
+This Statement of Accounts clearly demonstrates Hillingdon's commitment to putting its residents first, which has led to improved services, no cuts or reductions to frontline services, general balances of £34 million held and further earmarked reserves of £5.6m set aside at the year end to deal with the impact of Covid-19.
+This resilience means Hillingdon is in a strong position to meet the ongoing challenges of government funding constraints and growing demand as well as the financial impact of Covid-19.

-Cllr Ray Puddifoot Leader of the Council
+Cllr Sir Ray Puddifoot MBE Leader of the Council

-This document sets out the annual accounts of the London Borough of Hillingdon for the year ended 31 March 2019.
+This document sets out the annual accounts of the London Borough of Hillingdon for the year ended 31 March 2020.
 The accounts are in the format for local authority accounts set by the Chartered Institute of Public Finance and Accountancy (CIPFA).

 The purpose of this narrative report is to provide a guide to the most significant matters reported in the financial statements.
-Included within this document are a number of technical terms that are specific to local government finance and a glossary has been provided on page 146 to assist the understanding of the financial statements.
+Included within this document are a number of technical terms that are specific to local government finance and a glossary has been provided to assist the understanding of the financial statements.